thoroftroy/Eyum-TTRPG/Chapter 3 - Character Creation/3.3 Classes/Classes/Physical Classes/Fighter.md

 ##### Blade Master:
 - +1d6 to attack rolls with one-handed swords or daggers.
 - Swift Strike: Attack twice in one action.
-- Parry: Deflect the next melee attack (resets after your next attack).
+- Parry: Take no damage from a melee or ranged attack as a reaction.
-- Counter: Counterattack as a reaction after being hit (resets after your next attack).
+- Counter: After being hit by a melee or ranged attack, as a reaction make a melee or ranged attack against the creature that dealt damage to you if they are in range.
 ###### Shieldbearer:
 - Double shield AC bonus.
-- Block: Reduce next incoming damage by 1d4.
+- Block: Reduce next incoming damage by 1d4 as a bonus action.
-- Protect: Reduce next damage to an ally by 1d4.
+- Protect: Reduce next damage to an ally by 2d4 as a bonus action.
+You must be within 5 ft of the ally when they take their damage.
+Resets at the start of your next turn.
 ##### Vanguard:
-- Double movement speed and immunity to rough terrain when using spears.
+- Double movement speed and immunity to difficult terrain when holding a spear.
 - Thrown spear attacks gain +1d6 damage.
 - Disengage: Disengage as a free action.
 ###### Spellblade (Prerequisite: 1 level in a magical class):
 - Advantage on concentration saving throws.
-- Magical Enhancement (Concentration): Add +1d10 elemental damage to your blade.
+- Magical Enhancement (Concentration): Add +1d10 elemental (Fire, earth, water, air; you choose) damage to your blade.
-- Blade Boom: End enhancement to deal 1d10 area damage (10 ft radius).
+- Blade Boom: End Magical Enhancement (intentionally) to deal 1d10 elemental (Fire, earth, water, air; based on what you chose using Magical Enhancement) damage (20 ft radius).
 #### Leveling Table

 | Level | Dice                                | Points                                                                                                      | Stats                                                                              | Special                                                                                          |